ucam-department-of-psychiatry/camcops/docs/source/to_do.rst

 **Priority**

 - Test task index.
-In particular (1) recheck server-side work; (2) remove the debug version from the menu; (3) check that upload works correctly and updates indexes.
+In particular (1) check group permissions; (2) check that upload works correctly and updates indexes.

   Design note: we should not have a client-side index that gets uploaded.
 This